Pictures in TRichView Documents

 The following method returns main properties of the given item of this type:

-The following editor-style method inserts item of this type in the position of caret:
+The following editor-style method inserts item of this type at the position of caret:

 The following editor-style methods modify main properties of the item of this type: